jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 9) If you have more to write about the bug, please write it.
 10) If you have any references to the bug, please write.

-#### How to create issue about *Question*
+#### How to create issue about *Question about something*

-*Question* write when you have question other than bug.
+*Question about something* write when you have question other than bug.

-*Question* can be written in the following way:
+*Question about something* can be written in the following way:

-1) Please fill in the title in the form of [QUESTION] question content.
+1) Please fill in the title in the form of [QUESTION] content about question.
 Example :
    - [QUESTION] How to sync repository
 2) Please add the type of question to the label.
 3) Please describe the question in detail.